dannygallardo/ai-case-study/README.md

 what the building blocks would be that would change the technology, and he decided data was the major component that would drive AI.
 By changing the underlying data, one would be able to enhance the output of the models.

-One of the earliest and most successful use cases Scale was trying to solve enhancing LiDAR data forwas autonomous vehicles and enabling self driving.
+One of the earliest and most successful use cases Scale was trying to solve enhancing LiDAR data for was autonomous vehicles and enabling self driving.

 Self-driving cars needed to identify and understand the environment around them.
 The key differentiator was using labeled high quality data that powered algorithms.
 The team at Scale decided that human validation was just as important to training the algorithms as musch as improving the algorithms for label were themselves.
 By making this hybrid model, Alexandr and team were able to provide higher quality